INTRODUCTION

 THE ROLE OF HYDRATION IN BILE REGULATION

 Proper hydration is essential for maintaining bile consistency and preventing gallstone formation.
 When the body lacks sufficient water, bile becomes thick and concentrated, increasing the likelihood of stone development.
-Drinking at least 6-8 glasses of water daily helps flush out toxins, promotes efficient digestion and keeps bile flowing smoothly.
+Drinking at least 6 to 8 glasses of water daily helps flush out toxins, promotes efficient digestion and keeps bile flowing smoothly.
 Herbal teas and water-rich foods, such as cucumbers and melons, further contribute to hydration, improving gallbladder health and ensuring proper bile function.

-THE BENEFITS OF EATING REGULAR, BALANCED MEALS
+THE BENEFITS OF EATING REGULAR AND BALANCED MEALS

 Skipping meals or following irregular eating patterns can negatively impact gallbladder function by causing bile to accumulate and become overly concentrated.
 Eating at regular intervals encourages steady bile flow, reducing the risk of gallstones and digestive discomfort.
 A well-balanced diet that includes proteins, healthy fats and fibre at every meal ensures that bile is used efficiently for digestion.
 Establishing a consistent eating schedule supports a healthier digestive system and prevents unnecessary gallbladder strain.